 The Guest House is a cozy farmhouse for two with an open floor plan, spacious master bedroom and wrap around porch with views of the front pasture and weeping Willow.
 A bright interior with hardwood floors and the best views of the ranch.
 Hike up the hill to catch a sunset and enjoy your morning beverage sitting in the rocking chairs as the birds sing.

-Weddings + Events
+Celebrations + Events

-Pasture Raised-Grain Finished Beef
+Pasture Raised Grain Finished Beef

-Raised with Love Humanely and Locally Harvested
+Humanely and Locally Harvested

 When supporting small businesses, you'll be rewarded with consuming the highest quality product - guaranteed.